-Sufficient confidence in the ability of the government to generate necessary foreign exchange inflows, e.g. with the privatization program, to meet increasing external debt service payments over the next two years and bolster the economy's foreign exchange reserves would be credit positive.
-An ability to limit the increase in debt affordability challenges including via higher revenue generation would engender confidence in Egypt's ability to navigate continued depreciation risks, paving the way for a return to a higher ratings level.
+Confidence in the ability of the government to generate necessary foreign exchange inflows, e.g. with the privatization program or enhanced external financial support, to meet increasing external debt service payments and bolster the economy's foreign exchange liquidity would likely prompt a change in the outlook to stable.
+A marked and durable